paperbenni/paperbenni.github.io/content/posts/dmenu_replacement.md

 like to just use it, and instead rely on fairly heavy libraries to abstract it away.

-All of these libraries are meant for applications which you open and and then use for a while.
+All of these libraries are meant for applications which you open and then use for a while.
 They're not meant for utilities following the Unix philosophy, they're large and okay with 80% feature overlap with some other thing and 40% feature overlap with almost all other things.